Ahmad-Slmn/Cruds/README.md

 # Cruds
-I Do THis Cruds With The Porgrammer Abdelrahman Gamal
+I Did This Cruds With The Porgrammer Abdelrahman Gamal